revbayes/revbayes.github.io/tutorials/chromo/index.md

-> Maximum a posteriori estimates of ancestral chromosome number and gynostemium morphology for *Aristolochia* inferred using the BiChroM model as implemented in ‘RevBayes‘.
+> Maximum a posteriori estimates of ancestral chromosome number and gynostemium morphology for *Aristolochia* inferred using the BiChroM model as implemented in RevBayes.
 States 1-26 represent the haploid number $n$ of chromosome for lineages with gynostemium subdivided in 5 to 24 lobes.
 States 27-52 represent the haploid number $n + 27$ of chromosomes for lineages with simple 3 lobed gynostemium.
 The ancestral state for the common ancestor